-Day 7, Fri, 21 Mar.
+Day 7, Fri, 20 Mar.
 Ankasa.
-Another day at Ankasa in quest of any species that may be still missing, birding in these dense forests is quite challenging and species such as Orange-breasted Forest Robin and Rufous-winged illadopsis may take several attempts.
+Another day at Ankasa in quest of any species that may be still missing; birding in these dense forests is quite challenging and species such as Orange-breasted Forest Robin and Rufous-winged illadopsis may take several attempts.
 Night at the Ankasa Reserve Lodge.

-Day 8, Sat, 22 Mar.
+Day 8, Sat, 21 Mar.
 Ankasa early morning; drive to Kakum area.
-We'll be out early this morning at Ankasa, and then make the long drive to near Kakum, stopping at Brenu Beach for savanna species such as Marsh Tchagra, Oriole Warbler and perhaps Baumann's Greenbul.
+We'll be out early this morning at Ankasa, and then make the long drive back towards Kakum, stopping along the way for a second attempt at anything we missed the first time.
 The hotel is quite comfortable and in the farmbush quite close to the park, and will be our base for the next 3 nights.
 Night at Rainforest Lodge Hotel near Kakum National Park.

-Day 9, Sun, 23 Mar.
+Day 9, Sun, 22 Mar.
 Kakum National Park.
 We'll be out early this morning, heading for the canopy walkway at Kakum National Park.
 We will be spending the most critical hours 40m above the forest floor on the canopy walkway; the platforms here are large enough to support a telescope.
-Kakum National Park protects critically endangered primary Guinea tropical rainforest, and the species we hope to see from the canopy include Green Hylia, Violet-backed Hyliota, Lemon-bellied Crombec, Little Gray Flycatcher, Gray-headed, White-breasted, and Chestnut-breasted Nigrita, Gray Longbill, White-headed, and Forest Woodhoopoe, West African Batis, Western Bluebill, Blue Cuckooshrike, Chestnutbellied Helmetshrike, Sabine's Puffback, Sharpe's Apalis, Rufous-crowned Eremomela, Brown-cheeked, Black-casqued, Piping, Yellow-casqued, and Black Dwarf hornbills, the scarce and beautiful Preuss's Weaver, Red-headed, Blue-billed and Red-vented Malimbe, Rosy Bee-eater, Yellow-spotted and Hairy-breasted Barbet, Red-fronted and Gray Parrot, and Velvet-mantled Drongo.
+Kakum National Park protects critically endangered primary Guinea tropical rainforest, and the species we hope to see from the canopy include Green Hylia, Violet-backed Hyliota, Lemon-bellied Crombec, Little Gray Flycatcher, Gray-headed, White-breasted, and Chestnut-breasted Nigrita, Gray Longbill, White-headed, and Forest Woodhoopoe, West African Batis, Western Bluebill, Blue Cuckooshrike, Chestnut-bellied Helmetshrike, Sabine's Puffback, Sharpe's Apalis, Rufous-crowned Eremomela, Brown-cheeked, Black-casqued, Piping, Yellow-casqued, and Black Dwarf hornbills, the scarce and beautiful Preuss's Weaver, Red-headed, Blue-billed and Red-vented Malimbe, Rosy Bee-eater, Yellow-spotted and Hairy-breasted Barbet, Red-fronted and Gray Parrot, and Velvet-mantled Drongo.
 The raptors we may see include Red-necked Buzzard, Palm-nut Vulture, African Cuckoo-Hawk, maybe Congo Serpent-Eagle, Cassin's Hawk-Eagle, and perhaps Long-tailed Hawk.
 During the heat of mid-afternoon, we'll have the chance to rest at the hotel.
 Tonight, we'll stay late on the walkway to try for crepuscular and nocturnal species like Brown Nightjar, Bat Hawk, and Potto and Pel's anomalures.
 Night at Rainforest Lodge Hotel near Kakum NP.